kartikchhipa/iotdash_backend/README.md

-# Backend Code for MPC Course Project
+# Backend Code for IOT Dashboard

 ## Tech Stack Used
 1. Django REST